Situations when you might not need to have the Driver Certificate of Professional Competence (CPC) to drive a lorry, bus or coach.

-This guide sets out examples and tells you if the Driving Standards Agency (DSA) thinks you’d be exempt in those situations.
+This guide sets out examples and tells you if the Driving and Vehicle Standards Agency (DVSA) thinks you’d be exempt in those situations.
 However, this doesn’t carry any legal weight.

 Only a court can make a decision on how the rules about Driver CPC are interpreted.

 You should get legal advice if you want to rely on one of these exemptions.

 Nationals of EU member states or employed by a company based in a member state